prithvisingh18/exchange-cache/README.md

 - `sudo make install`
 - Run this always before building `export OPENSSL_DIR=/usr/local/ssl_1.1.1/`
 - Build and run `cargo run --bin ${target}`

+## CLI

+### Requirments

+- Load exchange rates from file.
+- If file does not exist or is outdated create one.